adwaitjog/mafia/README.md

 MAFIA (Multiple Application Framework in GPU Architectures)
 -----------------------------------------------------------
-MAFIA was developed for supporting multiple applications execution on GPUs by HPCL Group at The Pennsylvania State University.
-Currently, it supports 25 benchmarks from various benchmark suites(CUDA, Parboil, SHOC and Rodinia).From these benchmarks, you can construct 300 2-application workloads and 2300 3-application workloads.It was implemented by extending v3.2 GPGPU-Sim simulator.
+MAFIA is developed for supporting multiple applications execution on GPUs by HPCL Group at The Pennsylvania State University.
+It is implemented by extending v3.2 GPGPU-Sim simulator from UBC.
+Currently, it supports 25 benchmarks from various benchmark suites (e.g., CUDA, Parboil, SHOC and Rodinia).
+From these benchmarks, one can construct 300 2-application workloads and 2300 3-application workloads.

 Setting up Environment
 ----------------------